rindow/rindow-matlib/README.md

 - https://github.com/rindow/rindow-matlib/releases

 Unzip the file for Windows and copy rindowmatlib.dll to the directory set in PATH.

+The standard DLLs in the Bin directory is the thread version.
+Subdirectories contain OpenMP and Serial versions.

 ```shell
 C> PATH %PATH%;C:\path\to\bin